Conquer the Tasman, Sailing Yachts!

 – One of the early entries, Ian Edwards, owner of Dehler 46 –

-The ongoing issues with Coronavirus (COVID-19) have caused the RPAYC to postpone this and a host of other club events.
-RPAYC is hoping to be able to be able run the America’s Cup later this year.
+The ongoing issues with Coronavirus (COVID-19) have caused the RPAYC to postpone a host of club events.
 Preparations for the inaugural Moonen Yachts Sydney to Auckland Ocean Race will proceed.
+So we hope you make yourselves ready to race and to conquer the Tasman!